theOGognf/rl8/README.rst

 * `RL Games`_: RL Games is a high performance RL library built around popular environment protocols.
-* `RLlib`_: Ray's RLlib is the industry standard RL library that supports all the popular RL algorithms and variants, and can scale workloads from your laptop all the way to the cloud.
+* `RLlib`_: Ray's RLlib is the industry standard RL library that supports many popular RL algorithms.
+RLlib can scale RL workloads from your laptop all the way to the cloud with little-to-no changes in your code.
 * `Sample Factory`_: Sample Factory provides an efficient and high quality implementation of PPO with a focus on accelerating training for a single machine with support for a wide variety of environment protocols.